R+R: Revisiting Static Feature-Based Android Malware Detection using Machine Learning: Introduction

-In this paper, we explore the specific challenges associated with reproducibility and replicability in Android malware analysis, a critical area where these issues are particularly pronounced.
-By examining key aspects of the dataset and methodology, we shed light on the factors that undermine the credibility of research outcomes in this domain.
-We identify issues such as data duplicates, inadequate model selection, poor hyperparameter tuning, and flawed evaluation strategies.
-These contribute to disparities in results obtained under different experimental settings, leading to variability in model performance and thus hurting reproducibility.
+In this paper, we study these security-critical evaluation issues by systematically studying Android malware detection methodologies.
+We examine three prevalent reproducibility pitfalls, including (1) data duplication, which artificially inflates model performance; (2) inadequate hyperparameter tuning, causing unfair baseline comparisons; and (3) performance instability due to variance from random model initialization.
 We systematically discuss how these factors cause irreproducibility and propose ways to mitigate them.

-Our study primarily focuses on reproducing the results of a state-of-the-art method for active learning in Android malware detection~\cite{chen2023continuous}.
-However, we expand the scope by considering more diverse experimental settings and addressing general reproducibility issues in Android malware detection.
-We utilize six different models: Random Forest~\cite{breiman2001random}, Support Vector Machine~\cite{arp2014drebin}, eXtreme Gradient Boosting~\cite{chen2016xgboost}, Multilayer Perceptron~\cite{rumelhart1986learning}, Supervised Contrastive Classifier~\cite{yang2021cade}, and Hierarchical Contrastive Classifier~\cite{chen2023continuous}, previously used in Android malware analysis.
-We analyze both offline learning, where the model is trained once, and active learning, where the model is periodically retrained with a subset of annotated samples.
+We use two widely-recognized Android malware datasets, Drebin~\cite{arp2014drebin} and APIGraph~\cite{zhang2020enhancing}, and six different models, including Random Forest~\cite{breiman2001random}, Support Vector Machine~\cite{arp2014drebin}, eXtreme Gradient Boosting~\cite{chen2016xgboost}, Multilayer Perceptron~\cite{rumelhart1986learning}, Supervised Contrastive Classifier~\cite{yang2021cade}, and Hierarchical Contrastive Classifier~\cite{chen2023continuous}, previously used in Android malware analysis.
+We conduct comprehensive experiments under realistic offline learning, where the model is trained once, and continuous active learning, where the model is periodically retrained with a subset of annotated samples.
 We perform detailed model selection and hyperparameter tuning for all models in both settings.
-Our analysis shows how data duplicates affect reproducibility, how adequate hyperparameter tuning of baseline models can yield surprising results compared to more complex models, and offers recommendations for enhancing reproducibility in future research.
-While we focus on Android malware detection, insights from this work can be extended to other domains, such as Windows malware detection~\cite{anderson2018ember,yang2021bodmas}, and other security applications, like network intrusion detection~\cite{flood2024bad,olszewski2023get}.
+While our work builds on recent advances in continuous active learning~\cite{chen2023continuous}, we broaden the evaluation scope to include diverse settings and emphasize reproducibility in Android malware detection.
+Contrary to the assumption that complex neural architectures outperform simpler ones, our experiments demonstrate that well-tuned tree-based models, particularly XGBoost, often exhibit greater robustness after duplicate samples are removed.
+These results underscore the importance of rigorous and reproducible evaluation over architectural sophistication.